maclong9/harvard-compsci/Introduction/04-Memory/README.md

 [HEX Triplet](https://en.wikipedia.org/wiki/Web_colors) is another common colour notation with the values of a HEX `#000000` equaling Red, Green and Blue again for every 2 places.
 Instead of 0 to 255, HEX uses a Hexadecimal notation with `0-9` followed by `A-F` for `10-15`.

 Most programs that work with colors from photo editors to web programming use HEX and RGB as options for colors.
-Another common one is HSL and there is a new one called OKLCH.
+Another common choice is HSL and there is a new colorspace called OKLCH.

 ## Hexadecimal